danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 * Without a supplied `value`, this serves as a forward declaration.
 The variable is defined, but it is unbound (i.e. bound to void).
-It is then valid to store into the variable a value *exactly once* by use of a `varBind` node.
+It is then valid to store into the variable a value *exactly once* by use of a `varStore` node.
 Before such storage, it is valid to refer to the variable in an expression node though it will evaluate to void.

 * With `value` supplied, said `value` is evaluated.
 If it evaluates to void,